velvia/ying-profiler/README.md

 # ying-profiler

 Ying is a native Rust memory profiler, built to be efficient in production and yield good insight for asynchronous Rust programs.
-Ying(應) is Chinese for eagle.
+Ying(鷹) is Chinese for eagle.  🦅🦅🦅

 I started this experiment because existing solutions I looked at were either consuming too much resources, or wrote profiling files that were too large or too cumbersome to consume, or were very bad at producing useful